justmert/Taskboard/README.md

       editcon 3
       findcon 10 print

     Other commands don't need arguments so you can try them out easily
 ```

 ## Views

 ### Board View

-Invoking taskbook without any options will display `My Board`.
+Invoking taskboard without any options will display `My Board`.
+If you want to list all items with their corresponding boards, use `list`/`l` option.

 ### Timeline View